 How to Overcome Resistance to Using Timesheets

 If there is resistance in your organization, take a step back and ask why there is that level of opposition.
-It could be because:
+It could be because

-- They feel timesheets are a lot of work
+- They feel timesheets are a lot of work.

-- They feel micromanaged
+- They feel micromanaged.

 - They feel that timesheets could be used to penalize staff who don’t log enough hours.

 When you know why team members are resistant to tracking their time you can manage their concerns individually.
 You might need to develop strategies with human resources to get your team on board.

-How to Save Time When Time Tracking
+How to Save Your Team’s Time When Using Timesheet Trackers

 Time tracking in itself is an additional task to do.
 However, it doesn’t have to be onerous.
 Time tracking software makes this process quick, efficient and easy for everyone involved.

-You can even save time when you’re creating a bespoke timesheet for this week.
-If your time tracking software links to your project schedule you can “Auto-Fill” to pull through the tasks that you have been assigned, saving you the job of typing them out.
-The added benefit here is that they’ll automatically feed your time data back to the project schedule, updating the task to show how much effort has been spent on it to date.
+You can even save time when you’re creating a bespoke weekly timesheet.
+If your time tracking software links to your project schedule, you can “Auto-Fill” to pull through the tasks that you have been assigned, saving you the job of typing them out.
+The added benefit here is that they’ll automatically feed your time data back to the project schedule, which updates the task to show how much effort has been spent on it to date.

 Next Steps for Time Tracking